invertase/react-native-firebase/pages/quick-start/new-project.md

 ---
-title: 'Quick Start: New Project'
+title: Create a new React Native Firebase app
 description: Create a new React Native project with Firebase pre-integrated
 ---

-# Quick Start: New React Native project
+# Create a new React Native app, with Firebase

+## Guide

+## Next